clarknelson/craft-recaptcha-3/README.md

         composer require clarknelson/craft-recaptcha-3

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft reCAPTCHA 3.
+Or install from the command line:

+        ./craft install/plugin craft-recaptcha-3

 ## Craft reCAPTCHA 3 Overview

 Google's Recaptcha service is the industry leader in determining whether a website visitor is human or robot.
-Their newest version (v3) does not even require any human input.
-It will determine whether the user is human based on their visitor characteristics.
-Unfortunately, the request to Google must come from a server, not a browser, which is where this plugin comes in.
+Their newest version (v3) does not require any human challenge such as a checkbox.
+It will determine whether the user is human based on their browser characteristics, visiting history, cookie information, etc. The request to Google to auth must come from a server, not a browser, which is where this plugin comes in.
 It attempts to take the busy work out of validating recaptcha with Google by providing a drop-in solution.

+Currently the plugin preforms the relay when the page is loaded.
+Future versions of the plugin may support authorization upon specific events.
+This page load authorization can used to modify the page in repsonse to bots.

+Because of the low user friction, this may not be the most secure or reliable service in filtering bots.
+It will simply return whether or not Google thinks the current user is a bot.
+You may also need a checkbox captcha if the score does not pass and the user is likely a bot.
+There is a very good [hCaptcha Plugin](https://plugins.craftcms.com/craft-hcaptcha) which i've found to have the best success in preventing bots (as opposed to Google's v2).

+I hope this plugin helps in your spam prevention journey!

 ## Configuring Craft reCAPTCHA 3

 To configure the plugin, simply provide the site key and secret key in the settings screen.
 These two values are provided when you create a new site in the admin panel: <a href="https://www.google.com/recaptcha/intro/v3.html">https://www.google.com/recaptcha/intro/v3.html</a>.
+Make sure that these keys are to the v3 version of the plugin, or else Google's server will return a 400 error.

 ## Using Craft reCAPTCHA 3